MileHacker Logo

 Winter & Spring Notes

 Winter (December - February): Winters in Varna are cold.
 Average temperatures around 2°C (36°F) are typical.
 The city experiences freezing temperatures, and occasional snowfall blankets the landscape.
-January is usually the coldest month.
+January is generally the coldest month.
 While beach activities cease, the city retains its cultural vibrancy, and fewer tourists mean a more local experience.

 High Season